marianamedeirosfranco/project3-server/README.md

 -  **Login:** As a user I can login to the platform so that I can access my profile and start creating and managing tournaments.
 -  **Logout:** As a logged in user I can logout from the platform so no one else can use it.
 -  **Profile Page**: As a logged in user I can visit my profile page so that I can access the edit page and see the list of tournaments I have created.
--  **Add Tournaments:** As a logged in user I can access the add tournament page so that I can create a new tournament.
--  **Edit Tournaments:** As a logged in user I can access the edit tournament page so that I can edit the tournament I created.
--  **Add Players:** As a user I can add players to a tournament.
--  **View Tournament Table:** As a user I want to see the tournament details, players list and the time table.
--  **View Ranks:** As a user I can see the rankings list for the tournament.

 ## Backlog

 - Add weather widget
-- lottie interactions
-- users can bet
-- add geolocation to events when creating

 <br>